sharmaeklavya2/blog-source/content/posts/easy-dal.md

 8. Chana

-All of these taste different, but the recipe for cooking them is almost the same, so you can get variety without having to learn much cooking.
+All of these taste different, but the recipe for cooking them is almost the same, so you can get a lot of variety without learning much cooking.

 The black/brown/green ones have their seed coat, and the white/yellow/orange ones do not.